Noname-SA/aws-terraform-example/ec2/README.md

+### Note that this example may create resources which can cost money.
+Run `$ terraform destroy` when you don't need these resources.

-# AWS EC2 Terraform Script
+# Noname AWS EC2 Terraform Example

 This terraform script will automatically create a Noname server installed on either Ubuntu (latest), AWS Linux 2 (latest), or RHEL 7 (latest).
 After instantiating resources, the Noname platform itself will be installed which takes 15-20 minutes at a minimum.
 You can use `sudo docker ps` to check when the docker images have been fully added; the instance will reboot after completing.

 Note: Please remove Elastic IP resource if you are planning to access it using private IP.

-Usage
-To run this example you need to execute:
+## Installation

 1. Update `variables.tf`
 2. Run terraform: